-Did you know that, due to the Basilica of Sant'Eustorgio, Milano is also known as the city of the Three Kings?
-The ancient complex is situated in Corso di Porta Ticinese, near the Darsena docklands and the Navigli canal area.
+Did you know that because of the Sant'Eustorgio Basilica Milano is also known as the city of the Three Kings?
+The ancient church complex is situated in Corso di Porta Ticinese, near the Darsena docklands and the Navigli area.

-The Basilica is an important focus point for the city’s faithful because, legend has it that, when St. Barnabas brought Christianity to Milano he preached and baptized the first Christians herein.
-Over the centuries, the church became a thriving centre for Milanese Christianity as it was the seat of the Dominican order whose mission was to preach the gospel: the large-scale structure of the church accommodates large congregations thus enhancing the dissemination of God’s message.
+The Basilica is an important focus point for the city’s faithful as legend has it that, when St. Barnabas brought Christianity to Milano, he preached and baptized the first Christians right in this area.
+Over the centuries, the church became a thriving hub for Milanese Christianity, as it was the seat of the Dominican order that had preaching the Gospel as its main mission.
+The basilica's large-scale structure accommodates huge congregations, thus enabling preachers to reach a large number of the faithful.

-Make sure you don’t miss a visit to the Portinari Chapel: commissioned by the Florentine nobleman Pigello Portinari, its construction started in 1462 and bears testimony to the presence of Florentine art in Milano.
-The upper parts of the interior walls were frescoed by the Lombardy artist Vincenzo Foppa between 1466 and 1468.
+Make sure you do not leave without visiting the Portinari Chapel: commissioned by the Florentine nobleman Pigello Portinari, its construction started in 1462 and bears testimony to the presence of Florentine art in Milano at that time.
+The upper parts of the interior walls were frescoed by the Lombard artist Vincenzo Foppa between 1466 and 1468.

 The wonderful late-Gothic tomb in the chapel was built by the Pisan architect and sculptor Giovanni di Balduccio between 1335 and 1339.
-The sarcophagus conserves the remains of Pietro Rosini, known as San Pietro Martire or Pietro da Verona.
-The Venetian prior, martyred in 1252, was slayed by two assassins in the undergrowth at Farga, Barlassina near Como.
-His hagiography recounts that he barely had time to inscribe the words "I believe" with his own blood in the dust before he perished.
+The sarcophagus houses the remains of Pietro Rosini, known as San Pietro Martire.
+The Venetian prior, martyred in 1252, was slayed in the thicket by two killers, near Como.
+His hagiography recounts that he barely had time to inscribe the words "I believe" in the dust with his own blood before he perished.

-The bell tower of Sant'Eustorgio, commenced in 1297, is the tallest in Milano and, since 1305, it displays the oldest public clock in Italy.
-Unusually, the bell tower is not topped with a cross but with an eight-pointed star to indicate the presence of the remains of the Three Kings who followed the star to the stable where Jesus was born.
+The bell tower of Sant'Eustorgio, commenced in 1297, is the tallest in Milano and, since 1305, displays the oldest public clock in Italy.
+Unusually, the bell tower does not have a cross on its top but an eight-pointed star, to point at the presence of the remains of the Three Kings, who followed the star to the stable where Jesus was born.